TheOriginalYangster/react-router-tutorial/README.md

 #### 5. Add '/card/CARD_ID' route in 'Body.js'

 We want to add a new route for the `<Card/>` component.
-This route will have a **parameter**, similar to Express.js route parameters.
+This route will have a **parameter**, similar to Express.js API endpoint parameters.
 We can use this to pull the uid from the URL later.

 In the `<Switch/>` component, add the route:
 ```